Bubble Docs

 Groups are elements that contain other elements.
 A group serves two purposes:

-• It gathers other elements (including other groups) inside one container.
-All the elements belong to the same level of the page hierarchy and follow along if the group is moved or deleted.
+It gathers other elements (including other groups) inside one container.
+All the elements belong to the same level of the and follow along if the group is moved or deleted.

 Bubble offers several different group types that server different purposes:

-• Regular groups (that hold elements and data anywhere on the page)
+Hold elements and data anywhere on the page

-• Repeating groups (used to show a list of things in a flexible design such as cards. lists and a masonry grid)
+Show a list of things in a flexible design such as cards, lists, and a masonry grid

-• Table element: (used to show a list of things in rows/columns with headers)
+Show a list of things in rows/columns with headers

-• Popups (used to show elements on top of everything else, such as a warning message)
+Display elements on top of everything else, such as a warning message

-• Floating groups (used to hover elements above other elements and stick them to one of the screen edges, such as a top navigation bar that remains in place as you scroll)
+Hover elements above other elements and stick them to one of the screen edges, like a top navigation bar that stays put

-• Group focus (used to display a group that disappears as soon as you click anywhere else, such as a dropdown menu)
+Display a group that disappears as soon as you click anywhere else, such as a dropdown menu

-Read more about these properties in the full article on groups:
+Read more about these properties in the full article on containers:

 Input forms are elements that allow your users to provide data to your application, such as:

-• Checkbox (check to hold a yes/no value, such as accepting terms and conditions)
+Check to hold a yes/no value, such as accepting terms and conditions

-• Rich text (formatted text, like blog posts and product descriptions)
+Formatted text, like blog posts and product descriptions

-• Dropdowns (pick an option from a dropdown list, either static or from the database)
+Pick an option from a dropdown list, either static or from the database

-• Slider input (pick a numerical value with a visual, draggable slider)
+Pick a numerical value with a visual, draggable slider

 Read more about each element in the dedicated input forms article: